MrKishorBarman/Background_Changer/README.md

-# About the project
-This project is made using React and Tailwind, where I injected 11 colors as background colors.
-Simultaneously these 11 colors are separately mentioned from which after each color selection the layout will take the selected color effect.
+# Background Changer Project

+This project is a simple background changer application built using Tailwind CSS and React.js.
+It allows users to change the background color dynamically.

+## Features

+- Dynamic Background: Change the background color with a click of a button.
+- Built with Tailwind CSS: Utilizes the power of Tailwind for easy styling and responsiveness.
+- React.js: Developed using the React.js library for building interactive user interfaces.